Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Return:*
 - *text* - The new text value to use or the original passed into the hook.
 Return `false` to not show text at all
 - *clr* - The new clr value to use or the original passed into the hook

+**TTTUpdateRoleState()** - Called after role states and role weapon states have been updated.
+At this point you can be assured that a role belongs to the team it has been configured to be on.\
+*Realm:* Client and Server\
+*Added in:* 1.2.7

 ## SWEPs
 Changes made to SWEPs (the data structure used when defining new weapons)